brendt/stitcher.io/src/content/blog/2019-09-18-domain-oriented-laravel-projects.md

 Don't underestimate the value of proper exceptions and exception messages.
 It's best to spend some time on providing valuable feedback when something goes wrong, your future self will be thankful.

-Technically there's little to tell about making exceptions, I do assume that you're familiar with how to extend or implement existing throwables in ((PHP)); the hard part is making exceptions which are actually helpful to you during development and in production.
+Technically there's little to tell about making exceptions, I do assume that you're familiar with how to extend or implement existing throwables in PHP; the hard part is making exceptions which are actually helpful to you during development and in production.
 This again depends on the project, just make sure you spend enough time on this topic when coding.

 ### Tests